Moerill/token-mold/README.md

 ## FVTT Version compatibility
 My focus is the FVTTs stable branch.
 I will neither promise nor prioritise updates for FVTTs beta or alpha branches!
 Feel free to report a bug so i know whats coming, but don't expect a fix before a stable FVTT update.

-## Bug Reporting
+## Bug Reporting and Feature Suggestions
-Go to the [GitHub's issue board](https://github.com/Moerill/Token-Mold/issues) and check if the Bug is already reported.
-If not first test with all other modules disabled!
-If the bug persists create a new issue, with at least the following information:
+Go to the [GitHub's issue board](https://github.com/Moerill/Token-Mold/issues) and create an issue with the template fitting to what you want to post and follow its instructions.
-1. Module version
-2. FVTT version
-3. Browser and OS used.
-Or if the app itself is used.
-4. Bug description
-	- What happened?
-	- What should've happened?
-	- Console errors?
-(F12 or F11 in most browsers)
-5. Workflow to recreate the bug
-6. Helpful videos or screenshots if possible
-7. Either activate notifications, stay active or post your discord handle so i can get back to you for further questions

 **I will only take a quick glance at half hearted bug reports or Discord mentions!
 Don't expect me to react there!**